-Have your CSR at hand when going online or calling to schedule.
-You cannot schedule a testing appointment until you receive your CSR (see page 8).
+You cannot schedule a testing appointment until you receive your CSR.
 You will be able to select a test center from those listed on the Pearson VUE website.

 When calling to schedule your appointment, you will be asked to verify your name as listed on your current CSR and provide your ARRT-assigned ID number appearing on your CSR.
-(ARRT does not provide ID numbers over the phone.)
 Calls may be recorded for quality assurance purposes.